Mary Ann Nichols: Funeral

-Mary Ann Nichols was buried on the afternoon of 6 September 1888.
-She was laid to rest in the City of London Cemetery, located within the east London district of Manor Park.
-Her body was transported to the cemetery in a hearse supplied by a Hanbury Street undertaker named Henry Smith.
-The funeral cortège consisted of the hearse carrying her coffin and two mourning coaches, which carried her father, estranged husband, and three of her children.
-Several thousand people observed the cortège travel from the mortuary to the cemetery.
+Nichols was buried on the afternoon of 6 September 1888.
+She was laid to rest in the City of London Cemetery, situated in the east London district of Manor Park.
+Her body was conveyed to the cemetery in a hearse supplied by a Hanbury Street undertaker named Henry Smith.
+The funeral cortège comprised the hearse carrying her coffin and two mourning coaches, which transported her father, estranged husband, and three of her children.
+Several thousand people observed the cortège as it travelled from the mortuary to the cemetery.

-Nichols's coffin was of polished elm, with a brass plaque bearing the inscription, Mary Ann Nichols, aged 42; died August 31, 1888.
+Nichols's coffin was made of polished elm and bore a brass plaque inscribed, Mary Ann Nichols, aged 42; died August 31, 1888.
 (Note: While Nichols's death certificate states that she was 42 at the time of her murder (an error reflected on her coffin plate and gravestone), her birth record indicates she was 43, a fact earlier confirmed at Nichols's inquest by her father, who described his daughter as looking "ten years younger" than her age.)
-She was buried in a public grave numbered 210752 (on the edge of the current Memorial Garden).
+She was interred in a public grave numbered 210752, located on the edge of what is now the cemetery's Memorial Garden.

-In late 1996, the cemetery authorities decided to formally mark Nichols's unmarked grave with a plaque.
+In late 1996, the cemetery authorities formally marked Nichols's previously unmarked grave with a plaque.